Prince George's County Fire/EMS Department: Supplemental volunteer staffing

-Many stations are staffed with 24/7 career personnel, with volunteers who can ride to provide additional staffing on apparatus or place additional units in service.
+Many stations are staffed with 24/7 career personnel, with volunteers who can provide additional staffing on apparatus or place additional units in service.

-The level of staffing provided by each volunteer corporation varies drastically.
-Some volunteer owned stations have 24/7 career staffing, and have not placed a volunteer staffed unit in service in over 2 years.
-While other volunteer corporations staff their stations solely with volunteers, providing 24/7 volunteer staffing and responding to thousands of call for service every year.
+The level of staffing provided by each volunteer corporation varies.
+Some volunteer owned stations have 24/7 career staffing and have not placed a volunteer staffed unit in service in years, while other volunteer corporations provide 24/7 volunteer staffing and respond to thousands of call for service every year.

-Unit Production and accountability is dictated by PGFD General Order 6-29.
-For stations that are staffed solely by volunteers, if there are less than 2 qualified volunteers ridding at the station no apparatus will be dispatched from that station.
+Unit production and accountability is dictated by PGFD General Order 6-29.
+For stations that are staffed solely by volunteers, if there are less than two qualified volunteers at the station no apparatus will be dispatched from that station.
 The closest appropriate apparatus will be dispatched from the surrounding area for any calls for service in that station's first due.
-If two qualified volunteers arrive at an out of service station they may place the station at "Dedicated EMS only staffing," which would allow the BLS ambulance from that station to be dispatched for calls for service.
+If two qualified volunteers arrive at an out of service station they may place the station at "Dedicated EMS only staffing," which would allow an ambulance from that station to be dispatched for calls for service.